mcore1976/sim808gpstracker/README.md

 main.c - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.

 main2.c - source file for SIM808 boards WIHOUT DTR/SLEEP PIN exposed.
 To use this file you DO NOT connect ATMEGA PC5 pin to DTR SIM808.
 Example of such board is this module SKU405361-SIM808 http://files.banggood.com/2016/06/SKU405361-SIM808.rar .
+These boards are also sold here : https://www.electrodragon.com/product/sim808-dev-board-gsmgprsgps-replacing-sim908/
-To use this board you will also have to connect 3.3V from ATMEGA VCC to VMCU PIN of SIM808 board.
+To use this board simetimes you will need to enable 3.3V TTL logic on it, for example by connecting 3.3V from ATMEGA VCC to VMCU PIN of SIM808 board.
+It is in the boards manual.

 The solution has low power consumption because it is utilizing SLEEP MODE on SIM808 module and switches on GPS only when needed.